 Where an officer has reasonable grounds to believe that a person has contravened this Act, or any regulation or by-law made thereunder, and that person fails or refuses to furnish his name and address to the officer on request, or furnishes a name and address that the officer reasonably believes to be false, the officer may, without warrant other than this section, apprehend the person and deliver him to a police officer who shall deal with him according to law.

-[Section 78 amended by No. 59 of 2006 s.
+[Section 78 amended: No. 59 of 2006 s.
 73.]

 79. Obstruction of officers etc.